 Audit and Risk Committee

-Ms Elena Trout is Chairperson of the Audit and Risk Committee which meets twice a year and has the following objectives:
+Ms Elena Trout is Chairperson of the Audit and Risk Committee which meets at least twice a year and has the following objectives:

 In addition, the Committee: